The Newsletter is not displayimg correctly? Please, click: here |

 Austrian ENPOR Measures in the Energy Crisis

 In Austria, various support services are in place to help low-income households to reduce their energy consumption and related costs and to make it more sustainable.
 These services range from on-site consultations to various information materials.
 However, the existing information and support formats are often not prepared in a suitable form, as this target group(s) often do not have the time or resources to deal with sophisticated tools and detailed materials and usually energy poor households are not specifically targeted either.
-Within the framework of the ENPOR project, new formats were created to support energy poor households in Austria in a more targeted manner.

 The Netherlands: Research Yields Surprising Results about the Dutch Energy Box